Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: DAG Estimation Based on Perturb-seq Data

 First, we established in Lemma~\ref{supp-lem_condind} that

-The result guarantees the validity of QMLE for $Y_k|D_j,X,\ell$ from the cells with gene $j$ being perturbed or for the control cells, i.e., cells with $\D_{-j}=\0$.
-Thus, for testing if the gene $k$ is a descendant of $j$, i.e., \eqref{condind_null}, we rely on a GLM, e.g., Poisson or NB GLM, to estimate the coefficient $\tau_{jk}$ with an appropriate adjustment on the variance.
+The result guarantees the validity of QMLE for $Y_k|D_j,X,\ell$ from the cells with gene $j$ being perturbed or for the control cells with $\D_{-j}=\0$.
+Thus, for testing if the gene $k$ is a descendant of $j$ (\textbf{eqn.}~\eqref{condind_null}), we rely on a GLM, such as Poisson or NB, to estimate the coefficient $\tau_{jk}$ with an appropriate adjustment on the variance.
 Specifically, we fit

 and obtain the coefficient estimator $\hat{\tau}^*_{jk}$ of $D_{ij}$.

 We estimate the variance of $\hat{\tau}^*_{jk}$ using a sandwich estimator.
 We refer to Section~\ref{supp-sec:sandwich} for details on the variance estimator $\hat{V}_{\tau^*_{jk}\tau^*_{jk}}$ for different choices of the expression models.
 With the variance estimator, the Wald statistic for testing $H_{0jk}\!:\tau_{jk}^*=0$ can be constructed as